 A number of Bursaries tenable at the University are awarded to candidates of merit at the Higher School Certificate Examination whose family income falls within certain limits prescribed by the Bursary Endowment Board.
-Applications should be made to the Secretary, Bursary Endowment Board, C/- Department of Education, Bridge Street, Sydney.
+Applications should be made to the Secretary, Bursary Endowment Board, P.O.
+Box R42 Royal Exchange, N.S.W.
+2000.